On the analysis of Rayleigh-B\'enard convection using Latent Dirichlet Allocation: Heat flux motifs

 One can show that the probability $p$ that this event occurs at any given time is given by

-Owing to the memoryless nature of the exponential distribution, this holds for the time separating an arbitrary number of emissions, in particular over a characteristic time $T_s$ sufficiently long to reverse the circulation in that direction. $T_s$ should be on the order of the recirculation time $T_c$ so that we have $T_s = \beta T_c$ with $\beta \lessapprox 1$.
+Owing to the memoryless nature of the exponential distribution, this holds for the time separating an arbitrary number of emissions, in particular over a characteristic time $T_s$ sufficiently long to reverse the circulation in that direction. $T_s$ should be on the order of the recirculation time $T_c$ so that we have $T_s = \beta T_c$ with $\beta =O (1)$.
 If $f_c$ is the recirculation frequency, one would then expect the frequency between reorientations $f_r$ to depend on $p$ and $f_c$ following

 where the factor $2$ comes from the fact that a reorientation can occur in each direction.
 Figure~\ref{fig:pdtra} (right) compares for different Rayleigh numbers the probability $p$ with the ratio of the frequency between reorientations and the recirculation frequency estimated in \citep{soucasse21}.
 We see that a very good agreement is obtained between the variations of the average reorientation rate and the measure of the relative intensity of the large-scale circulation and corner vortices.
 We note that the largest discrepancy is observed for the highest Rayleigh number, for which the reorientation rate is very low and therefore cannot be determined with good precision from the DNS.
-The value of $\beta$ used in the figure was determined empirically and was found to be $1/5.6 \sim 0.18$. $T_s= \beta T_c$ is therefore close to the characteristic time it takes for a fluid particle to travel up the vertical side of the cell, which can be estimated as $T_c/(2(1+\sqrt{2})) \sim 0.21 T_c$ (see \cite{soucasse19}).
-This suggests that an estimate for the reorientation rate can be obtained by comparing directly the average prevalence of the motif associated with the large-scale circulation with that of its counterpart in the corner structure.
+The value of $\beta$ used in the figure was determined empirically and was found to be $5.6$, which makes $T_s$ close to the filtering time scale $T_f = 4 T_c$.
+This suggests that an estimate for the reorientation rate can be obtained by comparing directly the average weight of the motif associated with the large-scale circulation with that of its counterpart in the corner structure.
 This could be of particular interest in cases where the observation time is smaller than the expected reorientation time, a situation that is often encountered in - but not limited to - numerical simulations.